-No sooner had he come up out of the water than he saw the heavens torn apart and the Spirit, like a dove, descending on him.

-And a voice came from heaven, 'You are my Son, the Beloved; my favour rests on you.
+Now when all the people had been baptised and while Jesus after his own baptism was at prayer, heaven opened and the Holy Spirit descended on him in bodily shape, like a dove.
+And a voice came from heaven, 'You are my Son, the Beloved; my favour rests on you'.